elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

-# Welcome to MediaStickyVideoEditor640 HD (soon to be ThatBrazilianLogoEditor3500 Qᴴᴰ, by February/March)'s GitHub page!
+# Welcome to MediaStickyVideoEditor640 HD (soon to be Stickythevideoeditor745, by February/March)'s GitHub page!
 > yeeeeouch

 I'm the lead developer of PsXTRA (completely remade as a simple and modern (Win8 Metro-ish) website), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).